Tax Blog

 Businesses

-1. Business meals for 2022 remain 100% deductible to encourage restaurant dining.
+1. Business meals for 2024 remain 50% deductible.
 This includes client meals as well as meals for employees on business travel.
-The deduction will return to 50% in 2023.

 2. Pass through companies (S-Corporations, Partnerships, LLCs and sole proprietors) still receive a 20% deduction of qualified business income.
-The taxable income limitation thresholds increase in 2022 ($340,100 married/$170,050 single).
+The taxable income limitation thresholds increase in 2024 ($383,900 married/$191,950 single).
 This deduction is complex and does have certain restrictions for service-type companies (law, accounting, health and financial services), so please contact me if you have specific questions.

-3. 100% Bonus Depreciation for the purchase of certain assets that are put into use during the tax year.
-This deduction is temporary and will last until the end of 2022.
+3. 60% Bonus Depreciation for the purchase of certain assets that are put into use during the 2024 tax year.
+This deduction will decrease to 40% in 2025.

 5. The C-Corporation tax rate remains at a flat 21%.